Food Pantry

 The Need for the ICM Food Pantry

-ICM’s service area (Clear Creek ISD and Friendswood ISD) has 7% of households living below poverty level, according to the American Community Survey in 2019.
+ICM’s service area (Clear Creek ISD and Friendswood ISD) has an average of 7.8% of households living below poverty level, according to the U.S. Census Bureau in 2022.

 With the rising increase cost of food, more of our neighbors are struggling to make ends meet.